Serbian Orthodox Bishop's Palace, Timișoara: Architecture

-The building is made in the 1900s style, also known as Secession.
+The facade of the building was reconstructed in the 1900s, in Serbian national architectural style.
 The ground floor is treated as a plinth, and the first floor has neo-Serbian decorations above the windows.
 At roof level, the three central bays are dominated by a monumental pediment, imitating forms from traditional Russian architecture.
-Above the entrance gate one can see the coat of arms of the Serbian Orthodox Bishopric of Timișoara.
+Above the entrance gate one can see the coat of arms of the Eparchy of Timișoara.